Real Estate

 • NSRCEL (IIM Bangalore): Supports early-stage startups across industries.

-These incubators create a nurturing environment where startups can validate their ideas, refine business models, and scale effectively.
+These programs create a nurturing environment where founders can test their ideas, sharpen their business models, and build the confidence to scale before they face the full pressure of the open market.

 • Massive Consumer Market: A growing middle class and increasing digital adoption fuel demand.